janaSunrise/janaSunrise/README.md

 <img src= "https://octodex.github.com/images/waldocat.png" width="160px" Title="You found Waldo!" align="center">

-> "Ever tried, Ever failed.
+> "Ever tried, Ever failed?
 No matter.
 Try Again, Fail again.
 Fail better."

-> Always remember that, Life is all about ups and downs, wins and losses. **Never be disappointed and Keep moving forward!**
+> Always remember, Life is all about ups and downs, wins and losses. **Never be disappointed and Keep moving forward!**

 **Catch me in your terminal and know me more by using the command!** ⤵️